|Market Research A to Z | Company Profiles A to Z | Register | Contact Us | Shopping Basket|

 |+44 (0) 203 086 8600 Call us on|

-The Intravenous (IV) Iron Drugs market is witnessing strong growth driven by widespread iron deficiency anemia as a result of diseases related to oncology, gynecology, gastroenterology and nephrology.
+Global market for IV Iron Drugs is projected to reach US$1.8 billion by 2020, driven by aging population, growing incidence of chronic kidney disease and the ensuing rise in dialysis patients.
+Growing incidence of Chronic Kidney Disease (CKD) and other diseases related to oncology, gynecology, gastroenterology and nephrology that are usually associated with iron deficiency is driving significant growth in demand for Intravenous (IV) Iron Drugs.
 Iron deficiency anemia (IDA) is recognized as a debilitating nutritional deficiency affecting approximately 2.0 billion individuals worldwide.
-The condition is particularly high in patients suffering from Chronic Kidney Disease (CKD), a condition which is increasingly becoming a burden to healthcare systems worldwide.
+The condition is particularly high in patients on hemodialysis for the treatment of Chronic Kidney Disease (CKD), a condition which is increasingly becoming a burden to healthcare systems worldwide.

 Major factors driving the prevalence of CKD include aging population and increasing prevalence of conditions such as diabetes, obesity, heart disease, stroke, etc., that are known to be risk factors for CKD.
 Despite the high prevalence of CKD, only a fraction of the total afflicted patients undergo treatment through IV iron therapies, thereby presenting huge untapped potential for growth.
 While the use of IV iron therapies in dialysis is well established, limitations in diagnosis have historically prevented significant use of IV iron in other therapeutic areas.